 Any trip to the Highlands is incomplete without a dram of whisky.
 After all, a whisky dram is a quintessential part of Scottish – especially Highland – culture.
 It’s also the perfect way to counter cold weather.

 Thankfully, Rabbie’s had arranged a special tour of Dewar’s Aberfeldy Distillery in Aberfeldy.
-This distillery dates back to 1896, when the sons of founder John Dewar, Sr. built it to provide more single malt whisky to go into the recipe for its successful blended Scotch.
+This distillery dates back to 1898, when the sons of founder John Dewar, Sr. began production of single malt whisky to go into the recipe for their successful blended Scotch.
 With over 150 years of whisky experience, Dewar’s Distillery is one of the most renowned and respected Scottish distilleries – both abroad and at home.

 Our tour of the distillery gave us an exclusive glimpse behind the scenes of the famous Dewar whisky.
 Not only did we learn about Dewar’s history, but we also got to experience the distilling process and of course sample whisky straight from the cask.